aki2o/emacs-vbasense/README.md

 In above case, you need to regist TLBINF32.DLL.

-\* My environment TLBINF32.DLL is put in contrib directory.
+\* My environment TLBINF32.DLL have been put in contrib directory.
 \* My environment TLBINF32.DLL is the downloaded file from [here](http://jp.dll-files.com/tlbinf32.dll.html).
 \* TLBINF32.DLL is bundled with Visual Basic 6.0.